Tanishashahi/Crime_data_analysis/README.md

     ```bash
     conda install plotly seaborn matplotlib numpy pandas
     ```

-3.  **Open and run the Jupyter Notebook:**
-    Make sure you have Jupyter Notebook or JupyterLab installed.
-You can then run the notebook using the following command in your terminal within the repository directory:
-    ```bash
-    jupyter notebook sales_analysis.ipynb
-    ```
-    or
-    ```bash
-    jupyter lab sales_analysis.ipynb
-    ```

-    This will open the notebook in your web browser.
-You can then execute the cells to see the output.

 **Presentation:**

 During the presentation, I will run the notebook locally to demonstrate the generated outputs, including interactive plots showing sales by region and product category, as well as key statistical summaries.